testvon/alecsatin.github.io/_posts/2001-01-01-request-prayer.md

 When your prayer is answered, consider returning to add a new comment letting people know what happened and how.
 May God bless you.

 # Important note
-> This is not the proper forum for help if you are in a crisis situation.
-In that case, please contact [The Samaritans](http://www.samaritans.org), call 911 (if you are in the US), or visit your local emergency room or police station.
+> This is not the proper forum for emergency help.
+If you are in a crisis situation contact [Befrienders](http://www.befrienders.org/), Samaritans [US](http://www.samaritansnyc.org) - [UK](http://www.samaritans.org), call 911, or visit your local emergency room or police station.
+Do whatever you need to to do to get physically near to another human being and ask for help.